SoftDev2425/mtogo-exam-repo/readme.md

 ### MTOGO Client

 Repository: <a href="https://github.com/SoftDev2425/mtogo-client" target="_blank">mtogo-client</a>

-SPA built with Vite React and TypeScript (available through docker at PORT XXXXXXXXXXX)
+Still a work in progress.
+SPA built with Vite React and TypeScript using Tailwind CSS, React Query, Zod, Shadcn, and React Hook Form.
+The client will allow customers to view restaurants, menus, and place orders.
+It will also provide a dashboard for restaurants to manage their menus and orders, and a management interface for MTOGO to monitor order statistics, delivery performance, customer feedback, and restaurant activity.

 ### Other containers

 #### Watchtower

-SHORT DESCRIPTION
+Automatically updates containers when a new image is pushed to the GitHub Container Registry.
+Ensures the latest updates are deployed with minimal manual intervention.

 <img src="./imgs/watchtower.png" alt="Kafka UI" width="100%"/>

 #### Kafka UI

-A web-based interface for managing and monitoring Kafka topics, consumers, and producers.
-Useful for debugging and visualizing event-driven workflows.
+Provides a web interface to manage Kafka topics, consumers, and producers.
+Helps debug and visualize event-driven workflows.

 <img src="./imgs/kafka_ui.png" alt="Kafka UI" width="100%"/>

 ## Technology Stack

+### Backend

+- **Primary Services**: Built with Node.js and TypeScript
+  - Frameworks and Libraries: Express, gRPC, Prisma ORM
-- Backend:
+  - Databases: PostgreSQL, Redis
-  - Most services: Node.js + TypeScript, Express, gRPC, Redis, PostgreSQL, Prisma ORM, express-gateway, express-http-proxy, Stripe, LocationIQ, Nodemailer, BullMQ, Docker, Winston for internal logging
+  - Other Integrations: Stripe, LocationIQ, Nodemailer, BullMQ (queue management)
+  - Logging: Winston for internal logging
+  - Gateway: express-http-proxy
+- **Maven and Java Services**: Dashboard Service, Feedback Service
-  - Order Service: Maven + Java, Spring Boot, JPA, Hibernate, PostgreSQL, Docker
+  - Frameworks and Libraries: Spring Boot, JPA, Hibernate
-- Testing: Jest, Supertest, Postman
-- Messaging: Kafka, Zookeeper, KafkaJS
-- API Documentation: Postman
-- CI/CD: GitHub Actions, Docker, Semantic Release, GitHub Container Registry
+  - Database: PostgreSQL

+### Frontend

+- Built with Vite, React, and TypeScript
-- Frontend: Vite React, Zod, Chakra UI, React Query, React Hook Form, Shadcn
+- Key Libraries: Zod, React Query, React Hook Form, Tailwind CSS, Shadcn

-- Node.js + TypeScript
-- Maven ...
-- Express
+### Messaging

+- Kafka and Zookeeper for asynchronous communication
+- KafkaJS for managing producers and consumers

+### Testing

-- Jest + Supertest
+- **Node.js Services**: Jest, Supertest
-- Postman
+- **Java Services**: JUnit
+- API Testing: Postman, Swagger OpenAPI
+- Performance Testing: Artillery, JMeter

+### API Documentation

-- ...-.-.-
+- Swagger OpenAPI

+### CI/CD

+- GitHub Actions for automated workflows
+- Semantic Release for automated versioning and releases (based on commit messages and PR titles)
+- GitHub Container Registry for containerized deployments
+- Docker for service containerization

 ## Architecture & Design